Home | Playful Learning Activities | Language & Literacy | Preparing for Kindergarten: Supporting Emergent Writing Skills

 Activities to Practice Writing Skills

 • Include writing in dramatic play.
-During pretend play, children often enjoy creating signs for their store, menus for their restaurant, or receipts for their cash register.
+During pretend play, children might enjoy creating signs for their store, menus for their restaurant, or receipts for their cash register.
 Dramatic play provides a variety of opportunities for children to practice their writing skills in ways that feel interesting and fun.

 Resources for Further Reading